openshuup/openshuupProject/README.md

 ### This is the place for developers to collaberate on the use of open source shuup/shuup.
 This repo is only the front page, it has no code.
 A repo will be maintained here configured to deploy to Digital Ocean App Platform.
 Working repo will be kept up to date with shuup/shuup and include additional modules for payments and shipping.  for now the shuup_stripe and my own custom shipping modeles are included.

 Discussions can take place [HERE](https://github.com/openshuup/openshuup/discussions)

+includes: Stipe support built in to the repo.

+07/23/2021:  Now includes Graphql support